Thais-PPaiva/MinE/README.md

 ## Pre-condition
 1. Have the python language installed on your computer
-2. Have at least one of the IDE that is nescessarie to run the application (Pycharm ou VS Code)
+2. Have at least one of the IDE that is nescessarie to run the application (Pycharm or VS Code)

 # How to Run the Aplication
 1. Use git clone to clone the project.